 It must be strong enough to take the thrust of the pistons during the power strokes without excessive distortion.
 Also, it should be carefully balanced to eliminate undue vibration resulting from the weight of the offset cranks.

 The crankshaft has drilled oil passages through which oil can flow from the main bearing to the connecting rod bearing.

 The front end of the crankshaft carries a gear or sprocket, vibration damper, and fan belt pulley.
 A gear or sprocket operates the camshaft, and the vibration damper provided to control torsional vibration.

 The fan belt pulley drives the engine fan, water pump, and generator with V-belt.
 Rear-end of the crankshaft carries the flywheel.
 The inertia of the flywheel tends to keep the crankshaft turning at a constant speed.

-The number of the main bearings varies with the design of the engine and cylinders.
-More main bearing, the less the possibility of vibration and distortion of the crankshaft of a given size.
+The number of main bearings varies with the design of the engine and cylinders.
+More main bearings, the less the possibility of vibration and distortion of the crankshaft of a given size.

 To reduce vibration in the engine, the crankshaft and flywheel are balanced separately.
 They are often tested for balance when mounted together.
 Balancing is necessary to prevent damaging the engine, especially the bearings.

 Read Also: What is Single Cylinder Engine?
 Its Parts, Working [Petrol & Diesel]

 Types of Crankshafts